 Qubits 2.0 Geometric Design Toy

 Mark Burginger, the inventor of Qubit's Toy's, had a totally new concept to compete with the Lego's of the world.

-He combined the best of both world's and came up with the ultimate building structure made out of light weight plastic and designed them using nature's natural building blocks known as Qubit's.
+He combined the best of both worlds and came up with the ultimate building structure made out of light weight plastic and designed them using nature's natural building blocks known as Qubit's.
 Using nature's natural building structures as the design for his invention, Burginger was able to make some really incredible, we'll, pieces of art.
-These unique creation's are built by nothing more then snap-on piece's of plastic and capable of doing thing's that you could never imagine doing with Lego's.
+These unique creation's are built by nothing more then snap-on piece's of plastic and capable of doing thing's you could never imagine doing with Lego's.

 Mark Burginger on the Shark Tank Show

 Mark Burginger went into the Shark Tank in what some would call the loneliest time for any inventor.
 You are completely convinced that you have a great product and million's of people are going to love that you are willing to invest to your limit to make your dream a reality.
 When Mark sent in his audition tape to the Shark Tank Show back in June of 2009, he had plenty of inventory and just needed that little boost in advertising to make Qubits a major success story.

 Daymond John, knowing a good deal when he sees one, makes Burginger an offer, but only if he can make a deal with one of the larger toy companies.
 Unfortunately, Daymond was not successful in the negotiations, and a deal with Qubit's was unable to materialize.
 Daymond John, has however, still been working with Mark, and a major deal in the future is not out of the question.